nus-cs2103-AY2021S1/ip/docs/README.md

 * `list` shows all the tasks in the list.

 ### Find Task: `find`
-Lists out all the tasks that match user’s keyword.
+Lists out all the tasks that match the keyword.

 Format: `find <description>`